Red Flags to Watch for When Hiring Cabinet & Countertop Subcontractors for Multifamily Projects

 What to look for:

-Familiarity with phasing plans, MEP coordination, and inspections
+Lack of familiarity with phasing plans, MEP coordination, or inspections

-Ability to maintain consistency across hundreds of units
+Inability to maintain consistency and quality across hundreds of units

 2. Incomplete or Vague Proposals